-- Fixed Site / Single Pitch Canyon Guide certification involves a 5-day course and 2-day assessment.
-You can expect the fees to total $700 to $875.
+- Single Site Pro Canyon Guide certification involves a 3-day course and a 2-day assessment.
+You can expect the fees to total $950+.

-- Pro Canyon Guide certification involves a 7-day course and 4-day assessment.
-You can expect the fees to total $1100 to $1375.
+- Assistant Pro Canyon Guide certification involves a 3-day course and a 2-day assessment.
+You can expect the fees to total $950+.

-- Master Canyon Guide certification involves one 7-day course, one 4-day course and a 7-day assessment.
-You can expect the fees to total $1800 to $2250.
+- Master Canyon Guide certification involves a 4-day course and a 2-day assessment.
+You can expect the fees to total $1750+.

 Is there a first aid requirement for certification?

-First aid certification is not a prerequisite for ACA certification.
-However, you will be expected to obtain the level of first aid certification that is typical for guides in your area.
+Yes.
+First aid certification is a prerequisite for ACA certification applicable to the locale you live in.
+You will be expected to obtain the level of first aid certification that is typical for guides in your area.
 In the United States it is common for guides to hold Wilderness First Responder (WFR) certification.

 How long does certification last?

-- Submit a canyon resume that reflects (a) preapproved continuing education and (b) participation in at least two ACA Leader-Guide Rendezvous during the current period of certification.
+- Participation in at least two Training Events (GLAR/Rondys/Ground School/Intro Classes) during the current period of certification.